-- You must deploy at least one RADIUS server in your network in order for the RADIUS feature to function. - RUCKUS devices support authentication using up to eight RADIUS servers, including those used for 802.1X authentication and for management.
+- For the RADIUS feature to function, you must deploy at least one RADIUS server in your network. - RUCKUS devices support authentication using up to eight RADIUS servers, including those used for 802.1X authentication and for management.
 The device tries to use the servers in the order you add them to the device configuration.
 If one RADIUS server times out (does not respond), the RUCKUS device tries the next one in the list.
-Servers are tried in the same sequence each time there is a request. - You can optionally configure a RADIUS server as a port server, indicating that the server will be used only to authenticate users on ports to which it is mapped, as opposed to globally authenticating users on all ports of the device.
-Refer to RADIUS Server per Port on page 67. - You can map up to eight RADIUS port servers to each port on the RUCKUS device.
+Servers are tried in the same sequence each time there is a request. - As an option, you can configure a RADIUS server as a port server, indicating that the server will be used only to authenticate users on ports to which it is mapped, as opposed to globally authenticating users on all ports of the device.
+Refer to Mapping RADIUS Servers to Ports on page 45. - You can map up to eight RADIUS port servers to each port on the RUCKUS device.
 The port will authenticate users using only the RADIUS servers to which it is mapped.
 If there are no RADIUS servers mapped to a port, it will use the "global" servers for authentication.
-Refer to RADIUS Server to Individual Ports Mapping on page 68. - You can select only one primary authentication method for each type of access to a device (CLI through Telnet, CLI Privileged EXEC and CONFIG levels).
+Refer to Mapping RADIUS Servers to Ports on page 45. - You can select only one primary authentication method for each type of access to a device (CLI through Telnet, CLI Privileged EXEC and CONFIG levels).
 For example, you can select RADIUS as the primary authentication method for Telnet CLI access, but you cannot also select TACACS+ authentication as the primary method for the same type of access.
-However, you can configure different backup authentication methods for each access type. - If your RUCKUS device is configured with multiple IP addresses, the lowest numbered IP sources the device's RADIUS traffic by default.
-You may select a specific interface by configuring the IP RADIUS SOURCE-INTERFACE {interface-type+ID}.
-If the selected interface has multiple IPs, the lowest-numbered is used.
+However, you can configure different backup authentication methods for each access type. - If your RUCKUS device is configured with multiple IP addresses, the lowest numbered IP address sources the device's RADIUS traffic by default.
+You may select a specific interface by configuring the management source-interface protocol radius command.
+If the selected interface has multiple IPs, the lowest numbered IP address is used.

-Configuring RADIUS
+Configuring RADIUS (Overview)

-Follow the procedure given below to configure a RUCKUS device for RADIUS.
+Complete the following steps to configure a RUCKUS device for RADIUS.

 - Configure RUCKUS vendor-specific attributes on the RADIUS server.
-Refer to Company-specific Attributes on the RADIUS Server on page 59. - 2.
+Refer to Configuring Company-Specific Attributes on the RADIUS Server on page 43. - 2.
 Identify the RADIUS server to the RUCKUS device.
-Refer to Identifying the RADIUS Server to the RUCKUS Device on page 66. - 3.
-Optionally specify different servers for individual AAA functions.
-Refer to Specifying Different Servers for Individual AAA Functions on page 67. - 4.
-Optionally configure the RADIUS server as a "port only" server.
-Refer to RADIUS Server per Port on page 67. - 5.
-Optionally bind the RADIUS servers to ports on the RUCKUS device.
-Refer to RADIUS Server to Individual Ports Mapping on page 68. - 6.
-Set RADIUS parameters.
-Refer to RADIUS Parameters on page 69. - 7.
+Refer to Identifying the RADIUS Server to the RUCKUS Device on page 44. - 3.
+(Optional) Specify different servers for individual AAA functions.
+Refer to Specifying Different Servers for Individual AAA Functions on page 45. - 4.
+(Optional) Configure the RADIUS server as a "port only" server.
+Refer to Mapping RADIUS Servers to Ports on page 45. - 5.
+(Optional) Bind the RADIUS servers to ports on the RUCKUS device.
+Refer to Mapping RADIUS Servers to Ports on page 45. - 6.
+(Optional) Adjust RADIUS parameters.
+Refer to Setting RADIUS Parameters on page 48. - 7.
+(Optional) Set up dead server detection.
+Refer to Configuring Detection of Dead RADIUS Servers on page 48. - 8.
 Configure authentication-method lists.
-Refer to Setting Authentication-method Lists for RADIUS on page 70. - 8.
-Optionally configure RADIUS authorization.
-Refer to RADIUS Authorization on page 72. - 9.
-Optionally configure RADIUS accounting.
-Refer to RADIUS Accounting on page 73.
+Refer to Configuring Authentication-method Lists for RADIUS on page 50. - 9.
+(Optional) Configure RADIUS authorization.
+Refer to RADIUS Authorization on page 51. - 10.
+(Optional) Configure RADIUS accounting.
+Refer to RADIUS Accounting on page 54.